 The analysis decides which business accounts will be affected and how they will be affected.
-But to analyze a transaction one must know which events are considered as transactions.
+But to analyze a transaction, one must know which events are considered transactions.

 In accounting, transactions must involve at least one of the below-mentioned two categories.

 First, you need to determine whether this transaction is a business-nature transaction.
-An accounting transaction has to involve cash because only signing a contract can be consider as a transaction it must require to make a payment to consider it an economic event or transaction.
-Other examples include the sale of products, the purchase of equipment, and salary payments.
+An accounting transaction has to involve cash because only signing a contract can not be considered a transaction, and it must require making a payment to consider it an economic event or transaction.
+Examples include the sale of products, the purchase of equipment, and salary payments.

 The second step is to identify which accounts the Transaction will affect.
-For example, John invested cash of $100000 and purchased a truck with a market value of $ 50000 in the business in exchange for the company’s common stock.
+For example, John invested $100,000 in a business and purchased a truck with a market value of $ 50,000.

 The cash invested will be capital.
-The truck purchase will be an asset for that business, recorded under the capital account and truck account .in.
-Exchange for that investment, John will get common stock, affecting the common stock accounts.
+The truck purchase will be an asset for that business.
+The accounts impacted by transactions are capital, truck, and cash accounts.

 Every Transaction results in a measurable change in the accounting equation.
-Knowing whether the account belongs to liabilities, assets, or equity will let you know to identify whether the account will have debit or credit balances.
-In the above example, we identified that accounts involved are Asset accounts, and the common stock account is the Owner’s Equity type account.
+Knowing whether the account belongs to asset, liability, or equity will let you know to identify whether the account will have debit or credit balances.
+In the above example, we determined that the accounts involved are Asset accounts, i.e., truck and cash, and the capital account is the Owner’s Equity account.

-Every business must record each transaction in two or more related but opposite accounts.
+Every business must record transactions in two or more related but opposite accounts.
 Therefore, we debit one account and credit the other in the same transaction amount.

-We apply golden rules of accounting to record these transactions as, accounts on the left side increase with a debit entry and decrease with a credit entry, while accounts on the right side increase with a credit entry and decrease with a debit.
+We apply golden rules of accounting to record these transactions, accounts on the left side increase with a debit entry and decrease with a credit entry, while accounts on the right side increase with a credit entry and decrease with a debit.
 So, if the plant and machinery account increases, which is an asset account, it will be debited to show an increase in assets.
-While to show the increasing effect of equity we record on the credit side of an entry.
+While to show the increasing effect of equity, we record on the credit side of an entry.

-Whenever a business starts to keep chronological records of its business transactions it aims to maintain books of accounts that are free of errors and easily help in accessing its business performance.
+Whenever a business starts to keep chronological records of its business transactions it aims to maintain books of accounts that are free of errors and quickly help access its business performance.

-So to achieve this purpose every business first needs to identify transactions that have to be consider in books of accounts.
-Hence the proper accounting cycle begins from the identification of transactions.
+So to achieve this purpose every business first needs to identify transactions that must be considered in books of accounts.
+Hence the proper accounting cycle begins with the identification of transactions.